tarantool/doc/doc/book/box/data_model.rst

 ..  note::

-    Check the `non-blocking DDL <https://www.tarantool.io/en/enterprise_doc/space_upgrade/>`_
+    Check the `Upgrading space schema <https://www.tarantool.io/en/enterprise_doc/space_upgrade/>`_
-    in the Enterprise version.
-With the help of it, you can enable compression and migrate, including already created tuples.
+    section in the Enterprise version.
+With the help of ``space:upgrade()``feature, you can enable compression and migrate, including already created tuples.

 ****************************************